FermiQC/GaussianBasis.jl/README.md

 ### Calling raw libcint functions

 If one desires, it is possible to directly call the simplest/lowest-level wrap over libcint functions.
-This can be useful when you don't want the full array, but only few specific shell pairs.
-The list of function currently exposed within `GaussianBasis` can be found by
+This can be useful if instead of the full array you only want a few specific shell pairs.
+The list of function currently exposed can be found in the `GaussianBasis.Libcint` module and the corresponding `GaussianBasis/src/Libcint.jl` file.
 ```julia
 julia> names(GaussianBasis.Libcint)
 12-element Vector{Symbol}: